 In November 2009, Jeff began working at Top of the Hill Bakery with his former classmate and friend, Adam Quinn-Taylor as General Manager, Head Cake Decorator and IT Specialist.
 In November of 2011, Jeff purchased the bakery from Adam, and continues to expand the bakery’s name across the city giving all corners of the Ottawa Valley a taste of fresh baked goods.
 Although he is the owner, his responsibilities still remain; as the Head Cake Decorator, Jeff is responsible for preparing cakes, from scratch, on a daily basis, and making custom cakes to order.
 In the beginning, custom cakes were something the bakery did not often offer, other than the occasional wedding cake.
 Jeff took it upon himself to use the fundamental skills in ice, vegetable, and fruit carving lessons, as well as the guidance from the Chefs at Le Cordon Bleu during his studies and employment, to teach himself the craft of edible art.
 From carving cereal treats, to designing an edible replica of the Leaning Tower of Pisa in 3D, to winning the first, second and third annual Celebrity Cake Decorating Competitions at the Orleans Festival (2010, 2011, 2012), Jeff Stoveld has become a well known name across the city of Ottawa as one of the top Cake Decorators.
 To this day, Jeff continues to expand his knowledge and skills.

 In additions to Jeff’s numerous cake decorating awards, he has led his bakery to win Ottawa’s Best Chocolate Dessert at the Carefor Annual Chocolate Competition.
 In 2012, Jeff and his team took home Judge’s Choice and People’s Choice awards, and People’s Choice again the following year (2013).
-In 2014, Jeff and his team were unable to compete, but took home both Judge’s and People’s choice again in 2015 and 2016.
-Jeff and his team are the only competitors to win a single trophy more than twice in the 12 years the event has been taking place.
-Jeff has won the Judge’s Choice 3 times, and People’s Choice 4 times.
+In 2014, Jeff and his team were unable to compete, but took home both Judge’s and People’s choice again in 2015, 2016, 2017, and 2018; Jeff and his team are the only competitors to win a single trophy more than twice in the 14 years the event has been taking place.
+Jeff has won the Judge’s Choice 3 times (2017 and 2018 did not have a Judge’s Choice category), and People’s Choice 6 times.

 In 2015, Jeff and his team were named by InStyle as One of the Top Ten Naked Cakes from Across North America.
 Jeff and his team were the only bakery from Canada to be named.